 The empirically derived STBC is compared with conversion methods proposed in Istomina et al. (2015) and Gao et al. (2004).
 Their coefficients k_i are listed in Tab.
 2. Istomina et al. (2015) calculated broadband albedo by averaging the spectral albedo values.
 Gao et al. (2004) propose a linear combination method of albedo values from MERIS channels 3, 5, 7, and 13 at the center wavelengths $\lambda_i^ = 490,560,665$, and 865 nm instead of λ_i .
-The coefficients k_i in Gao et al. (2004) were adopted from the narrow-to-broadband conversion developed for albedo values from MISR (multi-angle imaging spectrometer) onboard Terra satellite by Liang et al. (1999).
+The coefficients k_i in Gao et al. (2004) were adopted from the narrow to broadband conversion developed for albedo values from MISR (multi-angle imaging spectrometer) onboard Terra satellite by (Liang et al., 1999)Liang et al. (1999).
 This conversion is based on radiative transfer simulations.

-For the comparison, an independent test data set of measured spectral and broadband albedo was obtained during the ACLOUD (Arctic CLoud Observations Using airborne measurements during polar Day) campaign (Wendisch et al., 2019).
-The measured spectral albedo is available in Jäkel et al. (2018), details on measured broadband albedo are given in Jäkel et al. (2019).
+For the comparison, an independent test data set of measured spectral and broadband albedo was obtained as part of during the ACLOUD (Arctic CLoud Observations Using airborne measurements during polar Day) campaign (Wendisch et al., 2019).
+The measured spectral albedo is available in Jäkel et al. (2018), details on measured broadband albedo are given in Jäkel

+5 et al. (2019).
 The meteorological conditions during the campaign are documented in Knudsen et al. (2018).
-On 25 June 2017, spectral and broadband albedo were measured on board the aircraft Polar 5 north of Svalbard (80.48 $^{\circ}$ - 81.62 $^{\circ}$ N, 11.31 $^{\circ}$ - 20.36 $^{\circ}$ E) over sea ice floes of different sizes under cloud free conditions.
-The flight altitude during the selected flight sections was between 50 and 200 m.
+On 25 June 2017, spectral and broadband albedo were measured on board of the aircraft Polar 5 north of Svalbard (80.48 ° - 81.62 ° N, 11.31 ° - 20.36 ° E).
+The measurements were done over sea ice floes of different sizes under cloud free conditions.
+The flight altitude of during the selected flight sections was between 50 and 200 m.

-Spectral albedo was derived from hemispheric up- and downwelling spectral radiation detected by SMART (Spectral Modular Airborne Radiation Measurement System) in the wavelength range 350 - 2200 nm within an accuracy of 10 %.
+Spectral albedo was derived from hemispheric up- and downwelling spectral radiation detected by SMART (Spectral Mod-

+- 10 ular Airborne Radiation Measurement System) in the wavelength range 350 2200 nm within an accuracy of 10 %.
 SMART was actively stabilized in a horizontal position (Wendisch et al., 2001; Ehrlich et al., 2008; Bierwirth et al., 2009).
 The temporal resolution of the spectral measurements was 2 Hz.
-Broadband albedo in waveband 200 - 3600 nm was measured by two Kipp&Zonen CMP-22 pyranometers within an error of 3 %, as given by the manufacturer for stationary operation.
-Both pyranometers were mounted in a fixed position at the top and at the bottom of the aircraft's fuselage for a simultaneous detection of the hemispheric down- and upwelling radiation.
+Broadband albedo in waveband 200 3600 nm was measured by two Kipp&Zonen CMP-22 pyranometers within an error of 3 %, as given by the manufacturer for stationary operation.
+Both pyranometers were mounted in a fixed position at the top and at the bottom of the aircraft's fuselage for a simultaneous detection of - 15 the hemispheric down- and upwelling radiation.
 The temporal sampling interval was increased to 20 Hz by the deconvolution method described in Ehrlich and Wendisch (2015).
 For clear-sky conditions, the measurements of the upward-facing pyranometer were corrected for deviations from horizontal attitude due to misalignment of the instrument and roll and pitch angles of the aircraft based on a method given by Bannehr and Schwiesow (1993) and described in Lampert et al. (2012).
-Broadband measurements at roll and pitch angles higher than 4 ° are excluded.
+Broadband measurements at roll and pitch angles higher than 4 ° are excluded. - 20 The broadband albedo measured during ACLOUD covers a wider wavelength range (200 3600 nm) than the broadband albedo which is calculated by the empirically derived STBC (300 3000 nm).
+Resulting discrepancies between both albedo products due to the different wavebands are estimated by the radiative transfer model libRadtran (Mayer and Kylling, 2005) and are lower than 0.01.
+Those systematic errors are negligible when comparing both broadband albedo products.